 GOAL SETTING: WANTING SOMETHING SO BAD THAT YOU DON’T STOP UNTIL YOU ACHIEVE IT

 Prior to the Tony Robbins UPW seminar, I was like most people, it was extremely rare for me to set goals.
 While I was a driven person, I just didn’t understand how vital they are.
-Now that I know their importance, I set goals in all the areas of my life- financial, relationships, fitness etc., and in 2017 I’ve had the best year of my life.
+Now that I know their importance, I set goals in all the areas of my life- financial, relationships, fitness etc.

-It is important to set SMART goals.
 Setting lousy goals leads to lousy results.
 Setting goals that are SMART (Specific, Measurable, Attainable, Reliable and Time Based), will make you more likely to achieve them.
-In upcoming fitness blogs, I will demonstrate SMART goals and how they work.
-I recently set a goal to complete the 60km Ultramarathon on the Great Ocean Road on May 20, 2018.
+I recently set a SMART goal to complete the 60km Ultramarathon on the Great Ocean Road on May 20, 2018.
 I now have 6 months to train, and I’m counting down the days until this event!

 This is a picture of me crossing the line, finishing my first ever marathon in October 2017.
 I set a goal to complete it in under 3 hours and 30 minutes and I’m proud to say that through hard work, belief and visualisation, it came true, running it in 3.28.11!